MohammedInTheCloud/TweetDeleter/README.md

 - Direct integration with Ollama is not yet available.
 - The extension uses a proxy server to communicate with Ollama.
-- Future updates will enable direct Ollama integration.
+- Future updates will enable tooltips on the search engine and when writing tweets.
+Currently, you can find improved text in the dev tool.
 - I'm using this to run Ollama: https://github.com/MohammedInTheCloud/tired.
 To run it, use the following commands:

    > pnpm install